Permaculture Internship in Malawi

 Malawi Schools Permaculture Clubs (MSPC) is a nonprofit that promotes permaculture principles to children in Malawi.
 Based in Nkhata Bay, in the north of the country, the organization supports primary school teachers in the area who want to run after-school permaculture clubs.
 MSPC provides all the relevant training and tools for the teachers, as well as a structured club program for them to follow.
 This includes a resource pack of weekly lessons and activities, basic equipment needed to run clubs, and infrastructure to support and motivate teachers throughout the year.

-TASKS & REQUIREMENTS
+TASKS & REQUIreMENTS

-You’ll have the opportunity to get involved in the following;
+Depending on your skills, interests, and the time of year – you’ll have the opportunity to get involved in the following;

 • Further developing the permaculture training provided to teachers

-• Assisting with the training courses on the ground
+• Assisting with the training courses on the ground from May to July and during termly teachers meetings that involve a training element

 • Researching permaculture topics and organizations